canonical/charmed-oai-ran/docs/index.md

 # Charmed OAI RAN

+> **:warning: Deprecation Notice!**
+>
+> This project is deprecated and will not receive further updates.
+Please refer to the upstream [OAI](https://openairinterface.org/) project to continue using OAI.

 OAI RAN is an open source 5G radio network distributed by the Open Air Interface Software Alliance.
 OAI RAN is an implementation of the Open Radio Access Network (O-RAN) architecture, which is a disaggregated RAN architecture.
 It includes the Centralized Unit (CU), and the Distributed Unit (DU).

 OAI RAN addresses the need for a cost-effective open source 5G radio network, as opposed to traditionally costly mobile networking software.
 It supports various configurations, including standalone and non-standalone modes, and can be deployed in a variety of environments, from private networks to public networks.